dabizzbee-I-T-Solutions/aura-journal/PRIVACY_POLICY.md

 ## How We Use Your Information

 We use your information to:
-- Provide and maintain the Aura Journal service
+- Provide and maintain the Aura service
 - Generate personalized horoscopes and astrological insights
 - Transcribe your voice journal entries using AI
 - Improve and optimize our services